tjhakseth/website_check/README.md

-# website_check will check a website every 60 seconds or a specified interval,
- and stores the status code in a SQL database
+# website_check will check a website every 60 seconds or a specified interval and stores the status code in a SQL database

 ## Install requirements.txt